nzaker/ATOMAP/doc/analysing_atom_lattices.rst

 After finding and refining the atom lattices as shown in :ref:`finding_atom_lattices`, the atomic structure can be analysed through

 1. Ellipticity of the atomic columns
-2. The distance between neighbouring atoms
+2. Monolayer separation
-3. Monolayer separation
+3. Angle between monolayers
-4. (Intensity)
+4. Intensity (coming soon)

 In this tutorial we will use a dummy image containing two sublattices.
 Different structural distortions have been introduced in the image, and this tutorial will study these distortions.
 The plots that are made are simple plots that clearly shows the structural change of the sublattices.
-It is also possible to make more fancy for publications (such as in the paper presenting `Atomap <https://dx.doi.org/10.1186/s40679-017-0042-5>`_), and some tips for doing this will be presented at the end of this tutorial.
+It is also possible to make more fancy figures for publications (such as in the paper presenting `Atomap <https://dx.doi.org/10.1186/s40679-017-0042-5>`_), and some tips for doing this will be presented at the end of this tutorial.

 Fantasite, the dummy structure
 ==============================

-The procedure for finding and refining the sublattices is similar as in :ref:`finding_atom_lattices` (link to section).
+The procedure for finding and refining the sublattices in fantasite is similar as in :ref:`Images with more than one sublattice`.

 .. code-block:: python